una-auxme/paf/doc/general/installation.md

 For development, we recommend Visual Studio Code with the plugins that are recommended inside the `.vscode` folder.

-## Installation
+## Docker with NVIDIA GPU support

 If not yet installed first install docker as described in section [Docker with NVIDIA GPU support](#docker-with-nvidia-gpu-support).

-## Docker with NVIDIA GPU support

-For this installation, it's easiest to follow the guide in the [NVIDIA docs](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).
+For NVIDIA GPU support it's easiest to follow the guide in the [NVIDIA docs](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).

 For simplicity, we list the necessary steps here: